webuild-consortium/webuild-github-policies/docs/07-branching-and-workflow.md

 - **GitFlow** - For projects with scheduled releases and multiple production versions
 - **Trunk-Based Development** - For teams with mature CI/CD and very short development cycles

-**Note:** These alternatives should only be adopted after careful consideration and approval from the Technical Coordinator.
+These alternatives should only be adopted after careful consideration and approval from the Technical Coordinator.

 ---